MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 #### `Upgrade`

-The command has the form `Upgrade(ModuleBytes, TransitiveDependencies, Package, UpgradeTicket)`, where the `Package` indicates the bject ID of the package being upgraded.
+The command has the form `Upgrade(ModuleBytes, TransitiveDependencies, Package, UpgradeTicket)`, where the `Package` indicates the object ID of the package being upgraded.
 The `ModuleBytes` and `TransitiveDependencies` work similarly as the `Publish` command.

 - For details on the `ModuleBytes` and `TransitiveDependencies`, see the `Publish` command.
 Note though, that no `init` functions are called for the upgraded modules.
 - The `Package: ObjectID` is the Object ID of the package being upgraded.
 The package must exist and be the latest version.